George Saunders: Career

 From 1989 to 1996, Saunders worked as a technical writer and geophysical engineer for Radian International, an environmental engineering firm in Rochester, New York.
 He also worked for a time with an oil exploration crew in Sumatra in the early 1980s.

 Since 1997, Saunders has been on the faculty of Syracuse University, teaching creative writing in the school's MFA program in addition to writing fiction and nonfiction.
 In 2006, he was awarded a Guggenheim Fellowship and a $500,000 MacArthur Fellowship.
 He was a Visiting Writer at Wesleyan University and Hope College in 2010 and participated in Wesleyan's Distinguished Writers Series and Hope College's Visiting Writers Series.
 His nonfiction collection, The Braindead Megaphone, was published in 2007.

 Saunders's fiction often focuses on the absurdity of consumerism, corporate culture, and the role of mass media.
 While multiple reviewers have noted his writing's satirical tone, his work also raises moral and philosophical questions.
 The tragicomic element in his writing has earned Saunders comparisons to Kurt Vonnegut, whose work has inspired him.

 Ben Stiller bought the film rights to CivilWarLand in Bad Decline in the late 1990s; as of 2007, the project was in development by Stiller's company, Red Hour Productions.
 Saunders has also written a feature-length screenplay based on his short story "Sea Oak".

+From 2006 to 2008, Saunders wrote a weekly column, "American Psyche", for The Guardians weekend magazine.

 Saunders considered himself an Objectivist in his twenties but now views the philosophy unfavorably, likening it to neoconservatism.
 He is a student of Nyingma Buddhism.

 Awards and honors

 Honors

 In 2001, Saunders received a Lannan Literary Fellowship in Fiction from the Lannan Foundation.

 In 2006, Saunders was awarded a Guggenheim Fellowship.
 Also that year, he received a MacArthur Fellowship.

 In 2009, Saunders received an award from the American Academy of Arts and Letters.
+In 2013, Time magazine named Saunders one of its 100 most influential people.
+The author Mary Karr wrote for Time, "For more than a decade, George Saunders has been the best short-story writer in English".
 In 2014, he was elected to the American Academy of Arts and Sciences.